-We believe our management team's operational and investment track record in the cannabis industry and related sectors will provide us with a deep understanding of challenges faced by business operators and owners of cannabis-related assets.
-We expect to conduct robust due diligence as we evaluate a prospective target business to assess attributes that differentiate sustainable cannabis-servicing businesses from unattractive assets.
-We expect that our diligence will include an assessment of the company's competitive advantage through meetings with management and key employees, key customers, interactions with consultants and experts within our network, visits of key operating facilities and a review of financial, legal and operational documents.
-We intend to utilize our ability to bring creative solutions from a capital structure, growth, vision and operational standpoint to unlock shareholder value.
-In addition, we expect to retain and work with financial advisors and legal counsel as well as industry consultants to conduct due diligence, develop strategic plans, and implement operational strategies.
+We believe our management team's operational and investment track record in the cannabis industry and related sectors provides us with a deep understanding of challenges faced by business operators and owners of cannabis-related assets.
+We conduct robust due diligence as we evaluate a prospective target business to assess attributes that differentiate sustainable cannabis-servicing businesses from unattractive assets.
+Our diligence includes an assessment of the company's competitive advantage through meetings with management and key employees, key customers, interactions with consultants and experts within our network, visits of key operating facilities and a review of financial, legal and operational documents.
+We also have the ability to bring creative solutions from a capital structure, growth, vision and operational standpoint to unlock shareholder value.
+In addition, we have retained and worked with financial advisors and legal counsel as well as industry consultants to conduct due diligence, develop strategic plans, and implement operational strategies.